 Basic Information

 Zoning District R-8 (8 units per acre)

 Gross Site Area 3.02 acres

 Soils and Terrain Soils consist primarily of Kapowsin gravelly ashy loam and Kitsap silt loam and slopes between 15 to 40%

-Critical Areas There is a Type F stream buffer, a wetland and associated buffer, and an erosion hazard area on the south side of the subject parcel.
-There are also some mapped areas of 15-39% slopes and a small area of 40% or greater slopes near the southern edge of the developed parking lot.
+Critical Areas A portion of a wetland and its associated buffer encumber the southern portion of the property.
+Additionally, a fish-bearing stream is located on the adjacent property to the south and the prescriptive buffer extends onto the subject property.
+There is an erosion hazard area on the south side of the subject parcel.
+The property also contains 15-39% slopes and a small area of 40% or greater slopes near the southern edge of the developed parking lot.

 Existing Development The subject parcel is currently developed with a health care facility and associated parking.

 Access The subject parcel is currently accessed from Madison Avenue N. No change to the access is proposed.

-Public Services and Utilities
+Public Services and Utilitie es

 Police City of Bainbridge Island Police Department

 Fire Bainbridge Island Fire District

 Schools Bainbridge Island School District

-Water COBI Water Service Area
+Water City of Bainbridge Island

-Sewer COBI Sewer Service Area
+Sewer City of Bainbridge Island

 Storm Drainage Raingardens and outfall fed by an onsite detention vault

-Part III: Application Background
+Part III: Background and Application History